-12. Whenever practical, non-chemical controls shall be used.
-The least toxic formulations and safest methods of application will be selected when there is a choice of pesticide products with comparable effectiveness.

-- 13. Storage of pesticides will be kept to a minimum. - All pesticide label storage instructions will be followed explicitly.
-All such products and the application equipment will be stored away from food products or occupied rooms in a locked area clearly marked as containing pesticides. - 14.
-All pesticide products will have complete label instructions, will remain in the original container.
+- Whenever practical, non-chemical controls shall be used.
+The least toxic formulations and safest methods of application will be selected when there is a choice of pesticide products and comparable - Storage of pesticides will be kept to a minimum.
+All pesticide label storage instructions will be following explicitly.
+All such products and the application equipment will be stored away from food products or occupied rooms in a locked area clearly market as containing pesticides. - All pesticide products will have complete label instructions and will remain in the original container.
 The material Safety Data Sheet will be on file and readily available to any employee who must handle such materials or who may have been exposed to the product.
-This information shall also be available to any member of the public upon request. - 15.
-All applications of pesticides will be made in strict compliance with label instructions. - 16.
-School corporation employees responsible for handling and applying pesticides shall have specific pesticide training.

-- 17. Training for school employees to become certified pest control applicators is available.
-The corporation may provide for financial support of such training for employees designated by the Superintendent, or his or her designee, as needing such training.
-Such financial support will be subject to the availability of budgetary funds and the approval of the Board. - 18.
-The Superintendent or his or her designee shall be the contact person for providing information regarding pesticide application activities at the school site, including but not limited to giving oral and written notification, supervising the sending of notifications required by school policy and regulations and maintaining records of pesticide applications.
+This information shall also be available to any member of the public upon request. - All applications of pesticides will be made in strict compliance with label instructions. - School corporation employees responsible for handling and applying pesticides shall have specific pesticide training. - Training for school employees to become certified pest control applicators is available.
+The corporation may provide for financial support of such training for employees designated by the Superintendent or his/her designee as needing such training.
+Such financial support will be subject to the availability of budgetary funds and the approval of the Board. - The Superintendent or his/her designee shall be the contact person for providing information regarding pesticide application activities at the school site, including but not limited to giving oral and written notification, supervising the sending of notifications required by school policy, and regulations and maintaining records of pesticide applications.